-If you and your pupster are looking for a new hike in the Rocky Mountains, the Bright Extension Trail is about 3.6 miles and starts at the Bright Extension Trailhead on Johnny Park Road (Forest Road 118) in Meeker Park by Allenspark, Colorado.
+If you and your pupster are looking for a new hike in the Rocky Mountains, the Bright Extension Trail starts at the Bright Extension Trailhead on Johnny Park Road (Forest Road 118) in Meeker Park by Allenspark, Colorado.
 The trailhead is not so easy to spot as it is only marked by a small sign on a minor saddle.
 Although this is not a long hike, it is rather rugged, and you and your canine kid will need to do some vigorous hiking to get through it.
 Make sure you wear the proper footwear and protect your pup’s paws as well, because it can get rocky and icy in the higher elevations.

 In the first mile of the Bright Extension Trail, you will drop gently into a wooded plateau in the Arapaho and Roosevelt National Forests and the Rocky Mountains.
 After that, the trail takes a steep drop into a dry creek drainage on a slope that faces the south, and it can be a very hot climb out if you visit in the summertime.
 A lot of the trail has eroded during floods, so many who hike here suggest that you bring a trekking pole.